TheCleopatra/tradingflow-aptos-contract/README.md

 ### Key Features

 - **Fund Management**: Users can deposit and withdraw various tokens
-- **Whitelisted Bots**: Authorized bots can perform operations on behalf of users
+- **Bot Operations**: Bots can perform operations on behalf of users
 - **Trading Signals**: Users can send trading signals and execute trades on Hyperion DEX
 - **Event Logging**: All operations are recorded with detailed events
-- **Security Mechanisms**: Version control, permission management, and comprehensive error handling

 ## Technical Architecture

 The contract is written in Move language, optimized for the Aptos blockchain.
 Main components include:

 - **Vault Module**: Core vault functionality
-- **Access Control List**: Manages whitelisted bots
 - **Balance Manager**: Tracks user funds
 - **Hyperion Integration**: Interaction with Hyperion DEX